Lab 3: Mazes - Enums and 2D Arrays

 -

-public boolean inRoom(Position p)
+public boolean inRoom(Position p).

-Tip: Use the getNeighbor(Position p)
+Tip: Use the getNeighbor(Position p) and values() methods of the Direction Enum.

 Step 3.4 - Testing